Updated July 3, 2023

-With Flash, one can create an animation of texts, drawings and still images used by graphics.
-Bidirectional streaming of audio and video is also supported by Flash.
+- Flash, one can create an animation of texts, drawings, and still images used by graphics.
+Flash also supports bidirectional streaming of audio and video.
 It can capture the user input via mouse, keyboard, camera, and microphone.
-Adobe AIR is a runtime system cross-platform created by Adobe Systems for building desktop and mobile applications which require Flash.
+Adobe AIR is a cross-platform runtime system created by Adobe Systems to build desktop and mobile applications that require Flash.

-Head to Head Comparison Between HTML5 vs Flash
+Head to Head Comparison Between HTML5 and Flash

 Both HTML5 vs Flash are popular choices in the market; let us discuss some of the major Difference Between HTML5 and Flash:

-- HTML5 is open source and freely available whereas Flash is an Adobe proprietary and one has to buy it.
+- HTML5 is open source and freely available, whereas Flash is Adobe proprietary, and one has to buy it.

-- Processing power requires to run HTML5 content is significantly lower as compared to the power required by Flash content.
+- The processing power required for running HTML5 content is significantly lower than that required by Flash content.

-- HTML5 uses code to generate the interactive content, the browser renders the content when the page is loaded whereas Flash uses containers to store the interactive content, which is rendered in browsers using a plug-in called Flash player.
+- HTML5 uses code to generate the interactive content; the browser renders the content when the page is loaded.
+Flash uses containers to store the interactive content, which is rendered in browsers using a plug-in called Flash Player.

-- HTML5 is aimed to build a web with native support for media streaming whereas Flash is technology that enables developers to stream media over the internet.
+- HTML5 aims to build a web with native support for media streaming, whereas Flash enables developers to stream media over the internet.

-- HTML5 power consumption is benefiting the users immensely since it draws less power whereas Flash is more CPU intensive and draws more power with its plug-in and tools like Flash Player.
+- HTML5 power consumption benefits users immensely since it draws less power, whereas Flash is CPU intensive and has more power with its plug-in and tools like Flash Player.

-Below is the list of points, Describe the comparison Between HTML5 vs Flash
+Below is the list of points; describe the comparison Between HTML5 and Flash.

 |Basis Of Comparison Between HTML5 vs Flash||HTML5||Flash|